rhomobile/rhomobile-docs/eb/en/edge/api/barcode.md

 ###Bluetooth Scanner Overview

 Once associated with the Device a Bluetooth Scanner will remain associated even after losing the BT connection.
 In order to associate a different Bluetooth scanner with the device it is necessary to scan the 'unpairing' barcode and then invoke the 'disabled' method followed by the 'enabled' method, this will allow you to scan the BT association barcode with a different scanner.
 You can override this default behavior using the disconnectBtOnDisable property.

 The following messages will be received from the Bluetooth Scanner in the bluetoothStatus event:

 **'BTScanAssociationBarcode'**

 Means the device is ready to be associated with a BT scanner.
 You must scan the association barcode.
 It is only necessary to scan the association barcode when you first associate a scanner with the device, this pairing will be remembered until you scan the unpairing barcode.

-** 'BluetoothConnected'**
+**'BluetoothConnected'**

 The remote scanner has successfully connected to the device.

-** 'BluetoothDisconnected'**
+**'BluetoothDisconnected'**

 The remote scanner has become disconnected from the device, this may be due to loss of battery, being out of range or scanning the 'unpairing' barcode.
 The scanner will attempt to reconnect automatically for a period of time once it regains power or goes out of range, if it fails to reconnect after the specified timeout the reconnect button on the device should be pushed.
 Once the unpairing barcode is scanned it is necessary to disable the scanner and then re-enable it before another scanner can be associated.

 ###Viewfinder Position Parameters

 On Motorola Solutions' scanners the scanner viewfinder window is not infinitely resizable, when setting ViewFinderX, ViewFinderY, ViewFinderWidth and ViewFinderHeight ensure you do not exceed the size of the screen and it is recommended to use the same aspect ratio as your device.
 For applications designed to handle screen rotation it is recommended to use a scan window whose longest side will fit within both the screen width and screen height.
 If your viewfinder position fails to be applied it is recommended you query your log file to see which parameter is causing trouble, or reposition the window away from the edges of the screen.

 ###Scanning and Camera Interaction
 In some device configurations the scanner and camera share the same hardware.
 Where two modules share the same physical hardware they cannot be enabled simultaneously, in this circumstance once the scanner is enabled it must be disabled before the camera can be used, and vice versa.

 ###Get Scanner Properties
 On WM/CE, it is first necessary to enable the scanner before most of the properties can be retrieved.
 The case of scanner properties will differ across platforms.
-In WM/CE, some of the scanner properties are not exposed to set but can be retrieved.
-In Android, only supported scanner properties can be retrieved in "getAllProperties" method.
+On WM/CE, some of the scanner properties are not exposed to set but can be retrieved.
+On Android, only supported scanner properties can be retrieved in "getAllProperties" method.

-###DataWedge Interaction With Native Apps

-In order to use the scanner with RhoElements Native Apps you will need to either disable DataWedge or create a DataWedge profile for your app.

-**Disabling Datawedge**

-1. Start the DataWedge app
-2. Click the menu button > "Settings" and untick "DataWedge enabled".

-**RhoElements Datawedge Profile**

-1. Install your RhoElements native app,
-2. Start the DataWedge app
-3. Click the menu button > "New Profile" and enter a name,
-4. Click on the link to the new profile in the profile list,
-5. Click on "Associated apps" in the "Applications" section,
-6. Click the menu button > "New app/activity",
-7. Select the package name for your app,
-8. Select "*",
-9. Click the "Back" capacitive button,
-10. Make sure the "Profile enabled" checkbox is ticked.
-11. Uncheck all three "Enabled" checkboxes under the sections of:
-    "Barcode input", "Keystroke output" and "Intent output".